 Pelvic Floor Muscle Training (PFMT) should be offered as first line treatment for pregnant and non-pregnant women with stress, urge, or mixed incontinence, and/or pelvic organ prolapse, according to the International Consultation on Incontinence, RACGP, RANZCOG, USANZ, and the Australian Commission on Safety and Quality in Healthcare.
 These recommendations are based on the grade A level 1 NHMRC evidence that exists for the effectiveness of pelvic floor muscle training for women with incontinence and POP.

 A properly trained Continence and Pelvic Floor Physiotherapist will:

 Women's, Men's, and Pelvic Health Physiotherapists usually have postgraduate qualifications in this specific area of practice.
-Kylie has a Postgraduate Certificate in Continence & Pelvic Floor Rehabilitation in addition to a Postgraduate Diploma in Manipulative Therapy.
+Kylie and Marieke each have a Postgraduate Certificate in Continence & Pelvic Floor Rehabilitation and Kylie also has a Postgraduate Diploma in Manipulative (Manual) Therapy.

 More information and patient resources for conservative management of SUI can be found here: https://www.racgp.org.au/your-practice/guidelines/handi/interventions/musculoskeletal/pelvic-floor-muscle-training-for-urinary-incontinence/